Table of Contents[Hide][Show]

-If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider familiarizing yourself with the bathroom locations on a Disneyland map.
+If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider familiarizing yourself with the bathroom locations on a Disneyland map or phone app.
 Always take a potty break before getting on a ride (you don’t want to get stuck when the urge strikes!)

 Listen to Your Body

 Now is not the time to push your vacation to the limits.
-Pregnancy can be very hard on your body and with exhaustion and discomfort already at the max, there is no need to exacerbate any issues.
+If you’re pregnant at Disneyland, you’ll need to take more breaks than usual.
+Pregnancy can be very hard on your body, and with exhaustion and discomfort already at the max, there is no need to exacerbate any issues.

 - Take a break inside the First Aid station if you feel uncomfortable or in pain.
-First Aid can help you out and offer a place to lie down for a while.
+The nurses inside First Aid can help you out and offer a place to lie down for a while.